-“This year’s show features some amazing artists including the amazing Emily Walters, the multi-talented former Broadway Star Jared Mason, and the wonderful Broadway soloist Job Christenson,” said Bill Sorensen, who adds some light-hearted comedy and a little magic throughout the night.
-Sorensen has been part of the Medora scene for 40 years.
+“This year’s show features some outstanding artists, including the amazing Emily Walter, the multi-talented former Broadway star Jared Mason, the talented pianist and musical, Chad Willow, and the wonderful Broadway soloist Job Christenson,” said Sorensen, who adds some light-hearted comedy and a little magic throughout the night.

-This is third year the Theodore Roosevelt Medora Foundation (TRMF) has brought A Magical Medora Christmas to smaller, intimate venues.
-This year, the shows will be held in North and South Dakota, Montana and western Minnesota (show times on Page 8B).
+This is the fourth year the Theodore Roosevelt Medora Foundation (TRMF) has brought A Magical Medora Christmas to smaller, intimate venues.

 “The first year we did this, in 2015, it was our 50th anniversary of doing our shows in Medora.
 It was a way for us to come out and wish everyone a Merry Christmas and thank them for all the wonderful years supporting Medora,” said Sorensen.

-“The show went berzerko!” said Sorensen.
-“So we decided to expand the show and add more cities on our tour last year.
-And we have added more this year.
+“The show went berzerko!” he said.
+“So we decided to expand the show and add more cities on our tour the next year.
+And we added more last year and this year.
 We had a lot of fun last year and are really looking forward to this year’s shows.”

 The biggest reason why A Magical Medora Christmas has been successful the past two years has been the talented performers, said Sorensen, and that holds true for this year’s show.